themhz/SWAF/readme.md

 		'db.name' => 'samplewebapp', <= and the name of the database
 	));

 3. You can now start playing around.
-You can have restricted pages and public pages for public pages you can create your own folder in views/publicPages/{the name of your folder}
+You can have restricted pages and public pages
+for public pages you can create your own folder in views/publicPages/{the name of your folder}
 in your folder you need to create a controller.php and a view.php.
 The controller has 4 basic methods in it that correspond to the http methods.
 I intended to make this a rest   api framework thats why I used these methods, post,get,put,delete.

 4. In the methods you can use the Database class in order to access the database.
-This framework uses a custom ORM that selects stuf from the database check the components/core/Model for more.
+This framework uses a custom ORM that selects stuf from the database check the components/core/  Model for more.
 I have already made some examples on how to work with the database.
 Check the products controller and view to see how they work.

 	$p = new Products();
 	$p->select();